 - Salt & Vanilla Extract: Flavor.

 - Unsalted Butter: Like vanilla cake, creamed butter and sugar is the base of this yellow sheet cake.
 There’s simply no other way to achieve the same cakey and soft crumb.
 (For denser cakes, such as carrot cake, we use oil since we’re looking for a different texture.)
 Make sure you are using proper room temperature butter.

 - Granulated Sugar: Sweetens the cake.

-- Eggs: My yellow layer cake uses whole eggs, plus additional egg yolks.
+- Eggs: My layered yellow cake uses whole eggs, plus additional egg yolks.
 In that recipe, I also whip egg whites into peaks before folding into the cake batter.
 Layer cakes require a little more finesse because you’re stacking cakes on top of one another, squishing them down.
 I don’t find either addition (more egg yolks and whipped egg whites) necessary here.
 However, feel free to mix in just the egg yolks where you add the whole eggs in the written recipe below.
 Then whip the egg whites separately before folding into the batter after you add the milk.
 I don’t take that extra step here though.

 - Sour Cream: Sour cream promises a tender cake crumb.
 Plain yogurt works as a substitute if needed.